7 Beach Reads About Artists To Tuck in Your Suitcase For Vacation

 by Thea Fiore-Bloom, PhD

-If I was the sleek and sensible type I’d only bring a small weekend bag for clothes alongside say… a palm sized Moleskin notebook, two new pens and a wafer-thin Kindle.
+If I was the sleek and sensible type I’d only bring a small weekend bag for clothes, a kindle, and a tiny moleskin notebook.

 I may not open the giant art journal either.

 But there is one thing I will be so happy I brought (as an afterthought.)

 I will devour the slim, heavily illustrated, jewel of hardcover book that I usually have just purchased at some museum store.

 The one I managed to wedge into the overstuffed art bag.

 Between the anvil biography and the gratuitous tin of watercolors.